julien-poivret/SSH_basic/README.md

 PubkeyAuthentication yes
 PasswordAuthentication no
 ```
-this will disable password login on the server via ssh login from client...
+this will disable password login on the server via ssh login from other
+parallel and non cofigured clients on the network...
-(the encrypted key will be used instead )
+( any configured encrypted keys will be used instead of password login method )

 !!!
 So only encrypted link will work from now... !!!
 (*** established by the ssh-copy-id command... ***)